Sungchan: 2023–present: Riize

-The first mention of SM Entertainment’s new boy group came on February 3, 2023, when the company released a video outlining its future plans under the SM 3.0 initiative.
-In the video, SM announced that the group was scheduled to debut in the fourth quarter of 2023, with the project led by SM Entertainment’s COO, Tak Young-jun.
+The first mention of SM Entertainment's new boy group came on February 3, 2023, when the company released a video outlining its future plans under the SM 3.0 initiative.
+In the video, SM announced that the group was scheduled to debut in the fourth quarter of 2023, with the project led by SM Entertainment's COO, Tak Young-jun.
 In July, The Chosun Ilbo reported that the new boy group was preparing for their debut and had begun filming a music video in Los Angeles, a detail later confirmed by SM Entertainment.
 Sungchan was officially introduced as a member of Riize on August 1, 2023 and made his first appearance with the group in a performance video for "Siren" released on August 7.
 Riize officially debuted on September 4 with the single album Get a Guitar, which sold over one million copies in its first week.

 Other ventures

+Endorsements

 Since his debut, Sungchan has been featured in advertisements for various brands, with a focus on skincare and fashion.
 In 2021, he was chosen as a brand model for South Korean skincare brands Dr.G and Round A'Round.
 The following year, he was named the new brand model for the popular South Korean clothing brand SPAO, recognized for its trendy and affordable styles.
 He has also appeared in fashion magazine pictorials, including Allure Korea and Numéro Tokyo.

+Ambassadorship

 In 2021, Sungchan was appointed as the year's M-clean goodwill ambassador, as part of MBN's long-running campaign to promote positive online behavior and address issues such as verbal abuse and the spread of harmful online content.